 Most babies born prior to 24 weeks have little chance of survival.

 The longer your baby is in the womb, the better the chance he or she will be healthy.
-Here are five things every expectant mother should know about preterm birth to alleviate fears, minimize potential complications and have a healthy pregnancy.
+Here are five things every expectant mother should know about preterm birth to alleviate fears, minimize potential complications, and have a healthy pregnancy.

 1. What is preterm labor?

 When a baby is born before this period, they are at increased risk for suffering many complications.
 These include disabilities developing around their neurological system, children having cerebral palsy or other learning disabilities.

-African-American women have a higher risk for preterm labor and birth complications.
+Black women have a higher risk for preterm labor and birth complications.
 Approximately 1 in 6 Black babies are born prematurely in the U.S. According to a CDC fact sheet, “the risk of preterm birth for Non-Hispanic black women is approximately 1.5 times the rate seen in white women.”
-In an article for The Huffington Post,

 3. What causes preterm labor?